Little Sisters’ Day in Court: March 23rd

 For more information or to arrange an interview with a Becket attorney, contact Melinda Skea at firstname.lastname@example.org or 202-349-7224.
 Interviews can be arranged in English, Chinese, French, German, Portuguese, Russian and Spanish.

-The Becket Fund is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
 For over 20 years, it has defended clients of all faiths, including Buddhists, Christians, Jews, Hindus, Muslims, Native Americans, Sikhs, and Zoroastrians.